SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 Note that the return type of this function is still ``Int?``, because the function returns an optional index number, not an optional value from the array.
-Be warned, though --- this function does not compile, for reasons explained after the example:
+Be warned, though --- this function doesn't compile, for reasons explained after the example:

 .. testcode:: typeConstraints